espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 #### Linux

-Linux support in Chrome is not yet available.
-However, the ChromeOS support via BlueZ may work:
+Linux is not officially supported in Chrome.
+However, because ChromeOS is supported it can be possible to enable Linux support:

 BlueZ 5.41+ required - you can check by typing `bluetoothd --version`.
 If it isn't there are some [Bluez installation instructions here](/Web Bluetooth On Linux)